minusexp10/oss-audit-24BCE10612/README.md

-- Scripts were tested on WSL (Ubuntu)
+- Scripts were tested on Git Bash(Windows)

 - Output may vary depending on system configuration

-- Firefox must be installed for Script 2 to show full details
+- Linux Kernal must be installed for Script 2 to show full details